Frozen Soul

-Frozen Soul is an American death metal band from Fort Worth, Texas founded in 2018.
+Frozen Soul is an American death metal band from Fort Worth, Texas, founded in 2018.

 History

-Founded in 2018, they released their debut EP, Encased in Ice the following year, and their debut studio album Crypt of Ice in 2021.
+Founded in 2018, they released their debut EP, Encased in Ice, the following year, and their debut album, Crypt of Ice, in 2021.
 In May 2023, they released their second album, Glacial Domination, which received praise for its blending of traditional death metal and hardcore.
-The album was produced by Matt Heafy of Trivium.
+Matt Heafy of Trivium produced the album.

+The band performed at the Sonic Temple music festival in Columbus, Ohio, in May 2025.